About | HeinOnline Law Journal Library | HeinOnline Law Journal Library | HeinOnline

 the Pages From Our Past.
 The Supreme Court said

-that information contained on randomly selected
+that Information contained on randomly selected

 front pages of former editions of a newspaper is certainly

-a matter of legitimate public interest.
+a matter of legitimate public Interest.
 The people of this

 community told me this long before the Supreme Court

-got around to it.
+got around to It.
 I know what tremendous enthusiasm an-

 ticipated those Pages From Our Past, because I live